MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-advanced-creation-1.png" alt-text="Screenshot of the Profile Creation Options pane of the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-advanced-creation-1.png":::

 1. On the **Profile Name and Location** pane, enter your profile name and location.
-In this example, the profile name is `Custom01`, and the location depends on your WAS version.
+In this example, the profile name is `Custom01`.
+The location depends on your WAS version.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-name-location.png" alt-text="Screenshot of the Profile Name and Location pane of the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-custom-profile-name-location.png":::